 - See: Kitchen island ideas – guaranteed to make a statement

 If you love to entertain guests, then a curved kitchen island could be a feature you didn't know you needed.

 The rounded nature isn't typically like the other kitchen islands found in homes, so this instantly makes it more interesting - plus it's super practical for dishing up dinner or serving drinks to those seated around it.
-We love this alternative take on a traditional breakfast bar.
+We love this alternative take on traditional breakfast bar ideas.

 3. Add a statement sink

 When it comes to farmhouse kitchen ideas, a butler or Belfast sink is a popular choice for adding to that countryside aesthetic, and some people choose their kitchen island as the spot to house this rustic feature.

 This design means you can face anyone who might be sitting or standing at your island, making it a sociable design tactic.

 If you're looking for more ways to create the ultimate rustic space, take a look at our country kitchen ideas.